yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_create_SD_card.rst

 .. rubric:: 1.
 Invoking the Script:
    :name: Invoking-the-script

-The **create-sdcard.sh** script can be run from any location but must be run with **root** permissions.
+The :file:`create-sdcard.sh` script can be run from any location but must be run with **root** permissions.
 This usually means using the **sudo** command to start execution of the script.
 For example: